2-packet/service-topbar/database/README.md

 });
 ```

 Server will invoke the database code shown below.
+This function will make a query that ***creates*** a table row using the provided data.

 >DATABASE CODE:
 ```